bilgisofttr/turkishsieve/README.md

-# Türk Eleği – A Novel Prime Sieving Algorithm
+# Turkish Sieve – A Novel Prime Sieving Algorithm

 ## Introduction
-Türk Eleği (The Turkish Sieve) is a newly developed algorithm for prime number detection that does **not rely on modular arithmetic**.
+The Turkish Sieve is a newly developed algorithm for prime number detection that does **not rely on modular arithmetic**.
 It is lightweight, memory-efficient, and highly parallelizable.